Skip to main content

 After your campaign expires and the data retention period ends (when the registration data is deleted), you will still be able to see the campaign statistics dashboard.

-Session and registration stats
+Session and Registration stats

 Sessions reflect the number of visits to the live URL.
 A session is initiated when a player accesses the campaign.
 As a general rule, a session represents one complete journey through a campaign.